TraxDinosaur/Live-Chat-Server/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC BY-SA 4.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact